CRMPickers logoCRMPickers

 Ease of use

-Ease of use is really adoption risk.
-HubSpot lowers the chance that non-admin users reject the CRM; Zoho CRM lowers the chance that admins outgrow the CRM model too quickly.
+Ease of use is adoption risk plus admin capacity.
+HubSpot lowers the chance that non-admin users reject the CRM; Zoho CRM lowers the chance that a capable admin outgrows the CRM model too quickly.

 HubSpot ease of use